Most expensive cars ever sold at auction

 The classic car market is showing no signs of slowing down.
 The world's super-rich are only getting richer and classic cars seem to be one of the safest places to invest large sums of cash.
 That means demand for the rarest cars money can buy has boomed in recent years, as our list of the most expensive cars in the world shows.

-Below you'll find 10 most expensive cars ever sold at auction, the models that oligarchs, CEOs and dot.com billionaires choose as means to squirrel away their cash.
+Below you'll find the 10 most expensive cars ever sold at auction, the models that oligarchs, CEOs and hedge fund billionaires choose as means to squirrel away their cash.
 The records for the most expensive cars in the world have been beaten with growing regularity of late and a few prestigious auction events seem to dominate the global market.

 So here we go, below are the world’s most expensive cars sold at auction.
 We’re restricting this most expensive car list to auction sales as these can be easily verified.

 Cars are regularly rumoured to have changed hands for even larger amounts in private sales.
 A Ferrari 250 GTO was believed to have been sold for £52 million ($70 million) to an American businessman at one stage, but that was a private deal so doesn’t make our list of auction records.

 It’s a similar story with the 1936 Bugatti Type-57 SC Atlantic that was reportedly sold to the Mullin Automotive Museum in California for between $30 and $40 million in 2010.

 The models below are listed in reverse order and we've given the prices in US dollars as that's the currency in which the vast majority of them were bought...

 Top 10 most expensive cars sold at auction